Dear Colleagues & Friends,

-We are delighted to announce the 10th annual WuXi Global Forum, which will unite thousands of colleagues from around the world to tackle some of the biggest challenges facing our industry and to catalyze actionable solutions for patients.
+We are honored to have been able to unite thousands of colleagues this year from around the world for the 10th annual WuXi Global Forum 2022 on January 10th, 2022.
+Together we were able to tackle some of the biggest challenges facing our industry and catalyze actionable solutions for patients.

 Hui Cai, Program Chair, VP and Head of Content, WuXi AppTec